jasonherrboldt/Cero/README.md

  * Will look blindly for first matching card in hand -- will not try to switch the deck color to its favor. ("Blindly" means player two's hand is shuffled before it marches through the cards, one by one, looking for a legal play.)
  * Randomly decides to play a non-numeric card if any are present.
 Picks a color at random from its hand when discarding a wild or wild draw four.

 Player one's hand is displayed with cards of the same color grouped together in ascending card value order.
 First numeric cards are shown, then non-numeric, and finally wild / wild draw four cards are shown separately at the bottom.
-Color groups are themselves sorted, with largest groups at the top, and smallest at the bottom; drawing and discarding maintains both types of sorting.
+Color groups are themselves sorted, with largest groups at the top, and smallest at the bottom; adding cards maintains both types of sorting.
 Example:

     Player One's hand:
     1: (Yellow) 1